-As with most airports, airport transport options are limited.
+As with most places in Australia, cheap transport options to/from the airport are limited.
 The airport is approximately 10kms from the city centre (Civic).

 Airport Express bus

 Departs from just outside the arrivals hall – less than 100m walk straight ahead when you exit the arrivals hall.
 The service is limited in early morning, over lunchtime and non-existent post 6.50pm (Mon-Fri) or 6.12pm (Sat – Sun) with a very restricted service at weekends.
 Transfers cost A$12 per person each way - A$20 return.

 Canberra Airport Express operates every day except for Good Friday, Easter Sunday, Christmas Day, Boxing Day & New Years Day

 Further details including timetables can be found at:

 Local buses do not service the airport though do service the nearby Brindabella Business Park – about 500 metres walk.
 This might be an option if you have no luggage – check:

 https://www.action.act.gov.au/routes_by_suburb.html and look at Brindabella Business Par (Mon-Friday only excl public holidays).
 Cash fare $4.70 – various passes, etc available – check my separate tip on Canberra buses.